mtkacodersunite/mtkacodersunite.github.io/README.md

 ## Can I help?
 You can certainly make a pull request if you have any ideas, however we'd prefer that (unless you are a member of the group) you refrain from editing any of the text, because that is custom to the group.

-## When do you plan on finishing the Coder's Unite website?
+## When do you plan on finishing the Coders Unite website?
 Sometime soon, as long as it flies along at this pace.
 We really don't have a formal development schedule.

 ## What's the license?